Project: Decision-relevant uncertainty in AI safety

 Ethical AI: June 8, 2016.
 Oxford.

-Owen presented on new ideas at a one-day workshop on.
+Owen presented new ideas at a one-day workshop at Oxford.
 He has further developed informal models of likely crucial parameters to include in the models, and he now believes that the model should additionally include a division between scenarios where a single AI-enabled actor gains a decisive strategic advantage, and ones where this does not occur.

 Strategic AI Research Centre (SAIRC) – Future of Humanity Institute

 Together with Toby Ord and Andrew Snyder-Beattie, Owen drafted short, but comprehensive topic outlines with the purpose of structuring the research agenda of SAIRC.
 These papers have condensed the past research and tacit knowledge into several concrete outlines and a clear research agenda.
 The three pieces cover multipolar versus singleton scenarios, the risks from different speeds of intelligence takeoffs, and the comparative risks of different AI research trajectories.

 Search for a topic:

 News and Information